westside/RacingGamesBhaptics/README.md

 RacingGamesBhaptics is based on @NotBlue Project-Cars-Bhaptics.
 It is an API based project, allowing you to use bhaptics products with many racing games on PC

+☕ If you wanna show some support you can buy me a coffee : https://www.buymeacoffee.com/astienth4

 ## Compatibility

 Currently :